 From the onset, one of the most important aims of the secessionists was to have their own exhibition building.
 They had been required to rent for a considerable sum the building of the Horticultural Society for the first secession exhibition in March of 1898 and had seen the need to revise exhibition spaces from the traditional Salon model.
 Thanks to the financial success of this exhibition which drew some 57,000 visitors; including Emperor Franz Josef himself, they were able to undertake the construction of a permanent exhibition building.
 The location for this building; an area of roughly 1000 square meters on the corner of Karlsplatz just beneath the window of the Academy of Fine Arts and a short walk from the Ringstrasse, was both symbolic and controversial.

 Olbrich’s building can also be seen as a precursor to functionalism in architecture.
-Having been responsible for the arrangment and hanging of the first Secession exhibition in the Horticultural Society building, Olbrich saw the need for a versatile exhibition place that could accomodate the group’s vision of ‘Gesamkunstwerk, that is, where all disciplines of the arts could be exhibited simuutaneously.
-Olbrich incorporated moveable interior partitions and columns which meant that each exhibiton could have it’s own unique layout.
-This created enough wall space for paintings to be hung at eye level and ample floor space so that sculpture and painting could be paired in the same exhibiton.
+Having been responsible for the arrangement and hanging of the first Secession exhibition in the Horticultural Society building, Olbrich saw the need for a versatile exhibition place that could accommodate the group’s vision of ‘Gesamkunstwerk; that is, where all disciplines of the arts could be exhibited simultaneously.
+Olbrich incorporated moveable interior partitions and columns which meant that each exhibition could have it’s own unique layout.
+This created enough wall space for paintings to be hung at eye level and ample floor space so that sculpture and painting could be paired in the same exhibition.